 After breakfast, its time to hit the road again and start travelling along the legendary Gibb River Road, a 600 kilometre dirt track running through the centre of the Kimberley.
-Fording rivers and weaving through gorges, travel by 4WD along the wild Gibb River Road – a 600-kilometre stretch that winds right through the heart of the Kimberley.
-We’ve got a fair bit of ground to cover today, so there is a fair bit of drive time, but we’ll be breaking the journey up with lunch and at a few stop-offs along the way.
+We’ve got a fair bit of ground to cover today, so there is a fair bit of drive time, but we’ll be breaking the journey up with lunch and at a few stops along the way.
 Tonight’s destination is at Mt Barnett station located very close to Manning Gorge.
-This evening we camp at Mount Barnett by the banks of a crystal clear fresh water river, perfect to cool off in after your day hiking.
+This evening we camp at Mt Barnett by the banks of a fresh-water river, perfect to cool off in after your day hiking.

-We spend the morning exploring the stunning Manning Gorge and enjoy a swim in the pools under Manning Falls.
+Spend the morning exploring Manning Gorge and enjoy a swim in the natural pools under Manning Falls.
 Depending on the season, post-lunch we spend the afternoon exploring Adcock or Galvans gorge before heading back to camp to relax around the campfire.

-The western Kimberley region is full of endless stunning gorges that have to be explored and this morning is no exception.
-After breakfast we adventure to Bell Gorge home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
+After breakfast, head to Bell Gorge for a swim under the cascading waterfalls.
 The afternoon sees us head to Windjana Gorge, a segment of 375 million-year-old reef that was once underwater.
 Cut through by the Lennard River, which runs during the wet season then breaks up into little billabongs during the dry, this gorge attracts many species of bird and bat and is a great spot to see wild freshwater crocodiles.